After pandemic delay, Biden launching in-person canvassing

 Ahead of the voter outreach expansion, Biden’s campaign has already opened 109 supply centers across 17 battleground states to help distribute campaign literature, lawn signs and other materials for the canvassers.

 Biden volunteers in Pennsylvania and Nevada began dropping campaign literature at voters’ homes just last weekend, although they were instructed to avoid any direct conversations.
-Those conversations will begin this weekend following a series of training sessions designed to ensure Biden’s team can engage with people at doorsteps as safely as possible.
+Those conversations will begin this weekend following training sessions designed to ensure Biden’s team can engage with people at doorsteps as safely as possible.

 All volunteers involved will be provided personal protective equipment, including masks, and will have their temperatures checked.
-The campaign also plans to send batches of text messages telling voters to expect a knock at their door before volunteers enter a neighborhood.
+The campaign also plans to send text messages telling voters to expect a knock at their door before volunteers enter a neighborhood.

 Biden’s team is particularly focused on ensuring his supporters have updated information about how and where to vote as early as possible.
 Literature used in Pennsylvania in recent days, for example, encourages people to make a specific plan to vote — either by mail, in person early voting or in person on Election Day.